Read the detailed Guide to Borrowing from Licensed Moneylenders below:

 Source: Ministry of Law, as updated on 1 October 2015

 Click here to view the complete list of licensed moneylenders in Singapore.
-CreditMaster is one of the listed top licensed and legal money lenders.
+CreditMaster Pte Ltd is one of the listed licensed and legal money lenders.

-Loan Application starts here at Fast Money Loans.Please kindly fill up the online application form below:
+Loan Application starts here at CreditMaster.Please kindly fill up the online application form below:

-We are proud to offer the most reasonable interest rates in the city.
+We are proud to offer one of the most attractive interest rates in the city.
 Our loan assistant will take you through the payment schedule to ensure you pick the best rate based on your income and financial situation.
 We invite you to compare our rates with all other money lenders before making you ultimate choice.

-If you have any financial concerns in the city, we provide the most diverse loan products.
-We have personal loans, instant cash services, pay day loans, foreigner loans, medical loans and small business loans.
+If you have any financial concerns in the city, we provide one of the most diverse loan products.
+We have personal loans, quick cash services, pay day loans, foreigner loans, medical loans and small business loans.
 If you have any unique business needs, we are glad to be of help.
 Our team will customize our services to suit your unique financial emergency.

-We have built a strong reputation among consumers based on our commitment to 100% customer satisfaction.
+We have built a strong reputation among consumers based on our commitment to high customer satisfaction.
 Our team of professionally trained financial experts is courteous and will listen to your unique needs.
-We are highly recommended by our clients and we pride in getting most of our business from referrals.
+We are one of the highly recommended moneylenders and we pride in getting most of our business from referrals.
 This strong reputation has helped elevate us to the top of the industry.

 The slugging economy in Singapore is denying many consumers financing options.
 It is harder than ever to access quick financing from banks as most opt for low risk investment options.
 We offer an effective alternative to your struggle for quick cash.
 We are a company built on trust and integrity and this distinguishes us from other lenders in the city.

-Our business is duly licensed and the services we offer are all regulated by the Registry of Moneylenders.
+Our business is duly licensed and the services we offer are all regulated by the Ministry of Law.
 We operate under a strict code of conduct that dictates what we are supposed to offer our customers.
 Our license also ensures all the charges for our loan products are within the confines of the law.